 Damn near everything McGonagall does, period.
 Especially her response to being inspected by Umbridge in Order of the Phoenix.

-This deserves come elaboration: Umbridge is constantly interrupting McGonagall's lesson to harp on some trivial thing.
+This deserves some elaboration: Umbridge is constantly interrupting McGonagall's lesson to harp on some trivial thing.
 Eventually, McGonagall turns to her and calmly, but with unmistakable snark, asks how she expects to learn anything about McGonnagall's teaching methods if she insists on interrupting, as talking during the Transfiguration lesson is not generally allowed.
 Not only does Umbridge hold her tongue until the end of class after being admonished by McGonagall, she doesn't follow her around as she does with the other teachers.
 Harry wonders if this is because she thinks it wouldn't be allowed.

 On a similar note, her inability to join Peeves in chasing Umbridge from the school because he had stolen her walking stick, which he used to watch her with.
 The way it's written - and said, on the audio tape - makes it plainly clear that Peeves went to her and told her explicitly what he was going to use it for and she allowed him to use it.

 McGonagall railing all over Umbridge's attempts to crush Harry, saying she'll do everything she can to get him made an Auror even if she has to die in the process, all the while giving Umbridge the hate glare.
 Awesome.

 Made even more awesome by the fact that Harry doesn't just become an Auror, but the head of the Aurors.
 Yes, McGonagall did it in the end!

 "You are raving," said McGonagall, superbly disdainful.
 "Superbly disdainful".
 I mean, right?